June 2019 update!

-➥ Hey, guys!
-I see you visiting my page a little too often these days.
+Hey, guys!
+I see you visiting my page a little more often the past months.
 Google probably is finally doing me a favor!
 I bet you are pregnant or someone really important to you is.
-However, congratulations!
-I really am excited for you, guys, to welcome another blessing in life.
+Anyway, congratulations!
+I really am excited for you, guys, welcoming another blessing in life.

-I started looking for the best maternity/delivery packages in Manila when I was still six months pregnant.
-I know, it’s not that easy to research online, but since my belly was already too heavy, I can’t visit and inquire hospitals either.
-If you have the convenience of calling their offices, then good for you.
+If you still can walk tirelessly, go to the clinics and/or hospitals.
+Better if you see their facilities to give you some ideas on where you are staying for days, just in case.
+If you have the convenience of calling their office, it’s also just fine.
 But for moms like me who only have her mobile phone and laptop, it isn’t easy.
-That is why I am sharing my MMC experience just in case you are an expecting mom and curious how much I spent and maybe the rest of my delivery experience in Makati Medical Center.
+That is why I am sharing my MMC experience just in case you are an expecting mom and curious on how much I spent and maybe the rest of my delivery experience.

-I considered St. Luke’s, St. Claire, PGH, etc. But then I found myself getting ready for the expenses I might incur at MMC.
-I’ve been a patient of MMC ever since, but let’s admit it, their services are expensive.
-Here’s their package rates as of April 2018:
+I considered St. Luke’s, St. Claire, PGH, etc. But then I found myself getting ready for the expenses I might incur at Makati Medical Center.
+Basically, almost all private centers and hospital ranges from 70-250k.
+Public hospitals offer their services at 0-25k.

 So yep, I was able to raise the budget to the highest possible rate I could get based on the list my OB gave me.
-Unfortunately, my bag of water was ruptured a month before the expected due and exactly the day we scheduled o talking about my birthing plan.
+Unfortunately, my bag of water was ruptured a month before the expected due and exactly the day we scheduled talking about my birthing plan.

-QQuestions from readers: How much did you spend giving birth in MMC?
+How much did you spend giving birth in MMC?

-➥ I gave birth on April 2018.
-And as of the said date, rates on hospital fees, doctors’s fees, and drugs injected to me summed up to more than Php 260,000, on top of the hospital expenses incurred by my baby (phototheraphy, drugs, bassinet, etc.) which reached at least Php 23,000.
+I gave birth on April 2018.
+And as of the said date, rates on hospital fees, doctors’s fees, and drugs injected to me summed up to more than Php260,000, on top of the hospital expenses incurred by my baby (phototheraphy, drugs, bassinet, etc.) which reached at least Php23,000.

 Funny I was still thinking of sana hindi ka 17 ilabas anak, mas maganda yung 18 kasi may 8.
 Well, the Lord is indeed good.

 Recovery was the biggest challenge.
 It’s already has been more than a month since I gave birth, but I still feel the numbness, I still feel tired, I’m still worried my intestines would fall out.
 Lucky I was in the hands of a fine doctor.
 Except from the stretch marks which is by the way super creepy, you won’t notice the stitch or any scar.
-What’s also great is their nurse aides are super nice an very helpful.
+What’s also great is their nurse aides were super nice and very helpful.